James Francis Edward Keith: Early life

-Keith was born on 11 June 1696 at Inverugie Castle near Peterhead, the second son of Mary Drummond and William Keith.
-His father, was the 9th Earl Marischal of Scotland, was a Knight of the Order of the Thistle, and a member of the Privy Council of James Francis Edward Stuart.
+Keith was born on 11 June 1696 at Inverugie Castle near Peterhead, the second son of Mary Drummond and William Keith, 9th Earl Marischal of Scotland.
+His father was a Knight of the Order of the Thistle, and a member of the Privy Council of James Francis Edward Stuart.
 His mother, Mary Drummond, was daughter of James Drummond, 4th Earl of Perth (1648–1716), and his first wife, Lady Jane Douglas, the fourth daughter of William Douglas, 1st Marquess of Douglas.

 His parents, committed Jacobites, named him after the Old Pretender.
 He and his brother George (1692/93-1778) were educated by a kinsman, the historian and bishop Robert Keith.
 After briefly attending the University of Aberdeen, James traveled to study at the University of Edinburgh in preparation for the legal profession.
 Keith was a keen freemason.